ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/hgss/guides/editing_town_map/editing-town-map.md

     /* 0xF */ u8 orangeDimY; // in image
 }; // size = 0x10
 ```
 Note that I have yet to document what the flags do.
-The ``GearMapTownSelectionOverlay`` is better documented as well [at the end of the file](#gearmaptownselectionoverlay-struct-description).
+The ``GearMapTownSelectionOverlay`` is better documented as well [at the end of this page](#gearmaptownselectionoverlay-struct-description).

 The table split up by entry:
 ```